MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-sql-server-r-services-in-database.md

 ---
 # Set up SQL Server Machine Learning Services (In-Database)

-This topic describes how to set up Machine Learning Services in SQL Server with the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup wizard.
+This topic describes how to set up Machine Learning Services in SQL Server by using the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup wizard.

 **Applies to:** SQL Server 2016 R Services (R only), SQL Server 2017 Machine Learning Services (R and Python)

 ## Machine-learning options in SQL Server setup

-SQL Server setup provides these options for installing machine learning:
+SQL Server setup provides the following options for installing machine learning:

 * Install machine learning with the SQL Server database